-Fire Safety Education for People with Autism Spectrum Disorders
+Fire Safety Tip Sheets for People with Disabilities

 NFPA's Emergency Evacuation Planning Guide for People with Disabilities was developed with input from the disability community.
 The guide includes a checklist that facilities and housing managers and people with disabilities can use to design a personalized evacuation plan.
 The annexes in the document give government resources and information based on the relevant code requirements and the Americans with Disabilities Act (ADA) criteria.